-As of December 31, 2022, we had cash and cash equivalents of \$153.2 million and an accumulated deficit of \$291.0 million.
-Net cash used in operating activities was \$27.9 million in the year ended December 31, 2022.
+As of December 31, 2023, we had cash, cash equivalents and short-term investments of \$139.3 million and an accumulated deficit of \$313.7 million.
+Net cash used in operating activities was \$13.6 million in the year ended December 31, 2023.
 We expect operating losses and negative cash flows from operations to continue in the foreseeable future as we continue to strategically invest in growth activities.
-Our principal use of cash is to fund our operations and platform development to support our strategic initiatives.
+Our principal use of cash is to fund our operations including platform development to support our strategic initiatives and potential share repurchases under the Stock Repurchase Program.

-Based on our current plans, we believe our existing cash and cash equivalents will be sufficient to fund our operations and capital expenditure requirements through at least the next 12 months.
+Based on our current plans, we believe our existing cash, cash equivalents and short-term investments will be sufficient to fund our operations and capital expenditure requirements through at least the next 12 months.
 We expect to continue to incur substantial expenditures in the near term to support our ongoing activities.
-While management believes that our current cash and cash equivalents are sufficient to fund our operating expenses and capital expenditure requirements for at least the next 12 months, we may need to borrow funds or raise additional equity to achieve our longer-term business objectives.
+While management believes that our current cash, cash equivalents and short-term investments are sufficient to fund our operating expenses, capital expenditure requirements and any potential share repurchases under the Stock Repurchase Program for at least the next 12 months, we may need to borrow funds or raise additional equity to achieve our longer-term business objectives.